-Thus far, we have established rigorous asymptotic (minimax) behaviors of MLE under the asymmetric and symmetric cases of model (2.1) and model (2.2).
+Thus far, we have established rigorous asymptotic (minimax) behaviors of MLE under the asymmetric and symmetric cases of known equal variances model (2) (see also the theory for unknown equal variances model in Appendix A).
 The goal of this section is to shed some light on the non-asymptotic sample properties of the MLE.
-To facilitate the discussion, we focus solely on the known variances setting (2.1), i.e., we want to analyze the non-asymptotic behavior of MLE when δ_n is near zero.
-We work with the likelihood function of our re-parameterized model (again, setting $\mu = 0$).
-This allows us to directly obtain statements regarding the points of the maximum likelihood which in turn allows for the characterization of the MLE's behavior.
+To facilitate the discussion, we focus solely on the known variances setting (2), i.e., we want to analyze the non-asymptotic behavior of MLE when $\delta_n$ is near zero.
+We work with the likelihood function of our re-parameterized model (again, setting $\mu = 0$ ).
+This allows us to directly obtain statements regarding the points of the maximum likelihood, which in turn allows for the characterization of the MLE's behavior.
 In particular, we first show that under our parameterization, zero (corresponding to no separation) will always be an inflection point if not a local mode.
-Finally, we show that, in general, the local mode is in fact the MLE when the estimated overall variance is less than σ , the assumed component variance.
+Finally, we show that, in general, the local mode is in fact the MLE when the estimated overall variance is less than $\sigma$ , the assumed component variance.